Yangjiang Group

-Yangjiang Group Members
+Yangjiang group members

 Everyone in Yangjiang meets each other over dinner gatherings or drinking parties.
-All three of Yangjiang Group member also met while drinking together.
-By forming the group, they collaborate and draw our the best in each of them.
-Zheng Guogu is in charge of space, architecture and exhibition design, to bring the works of Chen Zaiyan and Sun Qinglin into a modern space.
+All three of Yangjiang Group members also met while drinking together.
+By forming the group, they collaborate and draw out the best in each of them.
+Zheng Guogu is in charge of space, architecture and exhibition design, creating modern space for the works of Chen Zaiyan and Sun Qinglin.
 Chen Zaiyan majored in calligraphy in a prestigious art school in China.
 He is a veritable walking encyclopedia on matters related to Chinese calligraphy.
 Sun Qinglin handles calligraphy in a truly unique style, with certain swoops and other strokes that are really difficult to handle in calligraphy.
 Thanks to his very flexible joints, allowing him to produce powerful strokes that other professionals in general unable to write the same.